September 1 THOUGHTS BECOME WORDS

 Pride goes before destruction and a haughty spirit before stumbling

 As an athlete, one of our greatest enemies is pride.
 When you are playing well, people come and praise you.
 It is easy to stop and think that you have done it all yourself.
 While it does take lots of effort, athletes all use the abilities that they were born with.
 Plus, we always have had others work with us.
 We are a product of many things.
 As Christians, we need to remember this as well.
 We are where we are today because of God and the help of others.
-Do you struggle with pride?
+In what areas of your life do you struggle with pride?

 September 24 ENJOYMENT